Alexander-Goossens/cs4753BookSwap/README.md

 # cs4753BookSwap
 *Contributers: Maddie Stigler, Toni Costanzo, Alexander Goossens*

-- If you want to view the static homepage of the website, open the BookSwap.html
+- The static homepage can be viewed locally by opening the BookSwap.html file.